 Kosovo’s Meridian Corporation got founded in 1999, the year of United Nations Interim Administration Mission in Kosovo, hence it is Kosovo’s oldest company.

-The longest surviving companies in North America (from the oldest to the newest in the region)
+The longest surviving companies in North America

 The earliest surviving company the researchers identified in North America is Mexico’s La Casa de Moneda de México (1534).
 As the first mint in the Americas, it quickly became dominant and influential.